SakshamKapoor2911/Autonomous-Research-Agent/README.md

 Knowledge Base Creation: The agent fetches Wikipedia articles for the subject and embeds their chunks into a vector store.

-Iterative Answering: For each sub-question, the agent retrieves the most relevant chunks from Milvus to write focused answers.
+Recursive Answers: For each sub-question, the agent retrieves the most relevant chunks from Milvus to write focused answers.

 Synthesis: The agent assembles the questions (as headers) and the generated answers into a single, structured Markdown file.
 ```